 Accessibility and additional support

 Every one of our customers is unique.
-And we understand that each person accesses our communications in a different way.
-That’s why we’re here to help you navigate our online services and information in the ways that work best for you.
+And we understand that each person uses our services in a different way.
+That’s why we’re here to help you access our services and information in the ways that work best for you.

 How we can help